stone50/Unity-Collider-Helper/README.md

 A Unity helper class that adds features to colliders

 ## Supported Colliders
--BoxCollider2D
+- BoxCollider2D

--CapsuleCollider2D (without rotations)
+- CapsuleCollider2D (without rotations)

--CircleCollider2D

--PolygonCollider2D
+- CircleCollider2D

+- PolygonCollider2D

 ## Features
--Getting collider vertices

--2D polygon casting (single and multiple targets)

--2D collider casting (single and multiple targets): allows for filtering unsuccessful hits and sorting hits by distance
+### - Getting Collider Vertices

+### - 2D Polygon Casting
+- Cast against a single polygon or multiple polygons

+### - 2D Collider Casting
+- Cast against a single collider, multiple colliders, or all colliders in the scene

+- Filter unsuccessfult hits

+- Sort hits by distance

+- Exclude the collider being cast

+### - Getting All Colliders In The Scene